-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - The calendar year deductible is: \$500 per person (\$1000 per family) for the Standard option.
-The calendar year deductible applies to almost all benefits in this Section.
-We added "(no deductible)" to show when the calendar year deductible does not apply.
-The High Option does not have a deductible. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
-Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET PREAUTHORIZATION FOR SOME SURGICAL PROCEDURES.
-Please refer to the preauthorization information shown in Section 3 to be sure which services require preauthorization and identify which surgeries require preauthorization.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - The calendar year deductible is \$250 per person or \$500 per family and applies to services when you pay a percentage of charges.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 about Coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by a Plan physician or other health care professional for your surgical care.
+Look in Section 5(c). for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
+Please refer to the pre-certification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.